On what day was the earth created?

 Many people understand this verse to be a summary of the verses that follow, or that this verse is describing events before the start of the first day.

 However, if you understand verse 1 to be the start of the first day of creation, it is remarkably simple.
 “In the beginning” means the beginning of the physical creation.
-We are told how the physical world began.
 At the start of the physical creation, God created the heavens and the earth.
-What are the heavens that God created?
-Outer space and the earth’s atmosphere.
+The heavens are outer space and the earth’s atmosphere.
 (For more information on this see “What are the three heavens?”)
 This does not include the sun, moon, or stars, because they were created on the fourth day.

 Gen 1:2 The earth was without form, and void; and darkness was on the face of the deep.
 And the Spirit of God was hovering over the face of the waters.